pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ## <a id="protection"></a> Cryptographic Protections

 Encryption of data is leveraged to prevent unauthorized access to data.
-With the Tanzu Application Platform, this protection focuses on the two primary states of data that should be encrypted:
+With Tanzu Application Platform, this protection focuses on the two primary states of data that should be encrypted:

 1. Encryption of Data in Transit